Does RIC accept the Common Application?

 I've taken some college courses/AP/CLEP tests; will I receive credit for them?

 Students who have taken college courses should submit their college transcripts to the Office of Undergraduate Admissions.
 Credit will be awarded based on Rhode Island College's current transfer credit policy.
 Be sure to send an official copy of any AP or CLEP exam to the Office of Undergraduate Admissions.
-Current equivalencies for AP and CLEP exams are listed in the
+Current equivalencies for AP and CLEP exams are listed on the RI state transfer website at http://www.ritransfers.org/how-courses-transfer-for-apclep/ .

 When is the best time to visit campus?